codedecay/trendingBot_2/README.md

 Improvements in version 2.0
 ---------------------------

-* Version 1.0 was a mere calculation engine with no GUI.
-Version 2.0 is much more user-oriented.
+* It is much more user-oriented.
+Version 1.0 was a mere calculation engine with no GUI.
+* It can also locate the best trends without specifying the variable to be predicted (`Variable to predict` -> `Find the best options`).
 * Much less computationally expensive: both CPU and memory usage are notably lower.
 * The suitable-trend determination is more reliable now.
-* Even though version 1.0 accounted for more combinations (i.e., higher number of exponential variations), version 2.0 considers a wider spectrum of situations (i.e., additions or logarithms); in any case, its algorithm can easily be extended to account for as many combinations as required.
+* Even though version 1.0 accounted for more combinations (i.e., higher number of exponential variations), version 2.0 considers a wider spectrum of situations (i.e., additions and logarithms).
+In any case, the new algorithm can easily be extended to account for as many combinations as required.

 Program